zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/pg-vector-knowledge-base/vector-database-setup.md

 ## Managing a PostgreSQL Database with Amazon RDS {#aws-database}

-A PostgreSQL database in Amazon RDS has the required extension for `pgvector` already installed.
-If you connect to it using the [PgVector Knowledge Base](https://marketplace.mendix.com/link/component/225063) module, this extension will be activated and the database functions as a vector database for the purpose of knowledge bases automatically.
+A PostgreSQL database in Amazon RDS includes the required extension for `pgvector` pre-installed.
+When you connect using the [PgVector Knowledge Base](https://marketplace.mendix.com/link/component/225063) module, this extension activates automatically, allowing the database to function as a vector database for knowledge bases.

 ### Creating a PostgreSQL Database with Amazon RDS {#aws-database-create}